StanfordASL/unbalanced-opf-toolkit/readme.md

 We use the [feature branch workflow](https://www.atlassian.com/git/tutorials/comparing-workflows/feature-branch-workflow) where Issue #xx is associated to branch issues/xx-brief_issue_description.
 If you want to work on an issue, please do so on the corresponding branch.
-At the end, please create a pull request so that one of the core developers can review your code and fix any approve merging to master.
+At the end, please create a pull request so that one of the core developers can review your code and approve merging to master.

 ## Authors
 * **Alvaro Estandia** - Main developer of UOT.